Let us first briefly present Plato’s parable of the cave to the question of dream and reality.

 Note: This parable of the cave is written in the form of a dialogue between Socrates and a certain Glaucon.

 Socrates describes people who are so tied up in a cave from childhood that they can’t move their heads or bodies.
 Therefore, they only ever look in one direction.
 They have light from a fire burning behind them.
 Between the fire and their backs, people from outside carry pictures and objects around with them.
 Behind the back of the cavemen is a wall that allows only the shadows of the objects and pictures to be seen, but not the people themselves who carry these pictures and objects around with them.
-The cavemen can only perceive these shadows of objects as well as their own shadows.
+The cavemen can only perceive these shadows of objects as well as their own shadows on the wall before them.
 When the bearers of the objects speak, the trapped cavemen feel as if the shadows are speaking themselves.
 Since the world of the trapped cavemen revolves exclusively around these shadows, it seems to them that the shadow beings are real figures.

 Socrates now asks Glaukon what would happen if you unleashed a prisoner and then forced him to turn around.
 Glaukon said: ‘At first, his eyes would be painfully blinded by the fire.
 The figures would initially appear less real than the shadows on the wall before.
 The prisoner would want to go back to his usual place where he can see more clearly’.

-The parable of the cave illustrates that the non-knowing man lives like in a cave.
+The parable of the cave illustrates that non-knowing man lives like in a cave.
 The things he perceives as real are really only shadows and representations of the true self.
 The cave in the parable represents our sensually perceptible world.
-The hard ascent of the cave dweller stands for the path of such a person who is looking for his true self, which is symbolized by the sun.
+The hard ascent (awakening) of the cave dweller stands for the path of such a person who is looking for his true self, which is symbolized by the sun.
 At the end of this path, enlightenment is waiting.
 The parable of the cave prompts us not to concentrate primarily on what is perceptible to the senses, but on what is hidden behind it.
-See the following Bible saying
+See the following Bible-saying:

 2 Cor 4,18: So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal.